kalngyk/tm2/README.md

-C++ Program for the paper "More Accurate TM-Score Through Kabsch Algorithm (2016)"
+C++ Program for the paper "A Heuristic Method to Compute More Accurate TM-scores (2016)"